Carolyn Cole: Recognitions

 In 1994, the same year she moved to the Times, she was recognized in their editorial awards for her pictures of the crisis in Haiti.
 The following year, she was recognized again, this time for her work in Russia.
 In 1997, she gained attention for her photographs of dying bank robber Emil Mătăsăreanu, who had been shot after a nationally televised shootout with police.
 Her evidence was used in the wrongful death lawsuit filed by his family.
 Her pictures also helped the Times win a Pulitzer Prize for its coverage of the event.
 Later that year, she was named Journalist of the Year by the Times Mirror Corporation.
 In 2002, she received the National Press Photographers Association Newspaper Photographer of the Year award for the first time.
 In mid-2003, Cole went to Liberia, as rebels surrounded the capital, Monrovia, demanding the resignation of President Charles Taylor.
 This trip was to earn her the 2004 Pulitzer Prize, "for her cohesive, behind-the-scenes look at the effects of civil war in Liberia, with special attention to innocent citizens caught in the conflict."
 She won the 2003 George Polk Award for photojournalism.

 In 2004, Cole was named both NPPA Newspaper Photographer of the Year for a second time, for her work in both Liberia and Iraq, and the Pictures of the Year International Newspaper Photographer by the University of Missouri's Missouri School of Journalism.
-This made her the first person ever to win all three of America's top photojournalism awards in the same year.
+This made her the first person to win all three of America's top photojournalism awards in the same year.
 During the year, she also spent time in Haiti, witnessing the fall of the regime of Jean-Bertrand Aristide.

 Cole has also received the Robert Capa Gold Medal from the Overseas Press Club in both 2003 and 2004, and won two World Press Photo awards in 2004.

 In 2007, she won the NPPA Newspaper Photographer of the Year.